 By contrast, our cohort difference-in-differences design finds zero treatment effects on dual-class shares.
 It is important to note that these zero results are not due to low statistical power.
-To see this, for each coefficient estimate in Table IX we compute the minimum detectable effect size (MDES) following Bloom (1995).
+To see this, for each coefficient estimate in Table IX, we compute the minimum detectable effect size (MDES) following Bloom (1995).
 The MDES is a simple measure of the magnitude of a treatment effect that a test could reliably detect.
-Focusing on dual-class shares (Column 7), the MDES is on the order of 1 to 3 percentage points, meaning we have the ability to detect a treatment effect that changed the status of as few as $(2,592 \times 1\%)$ = 26 firms throughout our entire Russell sample.
-Similarly, for supermajority requirements (Column 4) the MDES for switching into the Russell 2000 is 3%, meaning we have the ability to detect an effect that changed as few as 78 firms' status throughout our entire Russell sample.
+Focusing on dual-class shares (column 7), the MDES is on the order of 1 to 3 percentage points, meaning we have the ability to detect a treatment effect that changed the status of as few as $(2,592 \times 1\%)$ = 26 firms throughout our entire Russell sample.
+Similarly, for supermajority requirements (column 4) the MDES for switching to the Russell 2000 is 3%, meaning we have the ability to detect an effect that changed as few as 78 firms' status throughout our entire Russell sample.
 Thus, our approach is adequately powered to detect relatively small effects.
-There is simply no relation between index ownership and these variables.
+Index funds ownership and these variables are simply unrelated.